14 kilometres,Ming brick,still standing.

 Bikes waiting.

-We pre-book the bikes at the South Gate ramp so they're ready when you arrive.
-Our guide handles the entry pass and the deposit; you take the saddle and ride.
+We pre-book the bikes at the South Gate ramp so they are ready when you arrive.
+Your guide handles the entry pass and the deposit; you take the saddle and ride.
+Tandem bikes are available if your companions prefer them.

 Around the loop